yy1588133/top-tools/src/clinerules/new-task-workflow.md

 ## ⚠️ CONTEXT WINDOW MONITORING - MANDATORY ACTION REQUIRED ⚠️

 You **MUST** monitor the context window usage displayed in the environment details.
-When usage exceeds 50% of the available context window, you **MUST** initiate a task handoff using the `new_task` tool.
+To prevent loss of conversation continuity, you **MUST** initiate a task handoff using the `new_task` tool based on configurable thresholds and model-specific context window capacities.

-Example of context window usage over 50% with a 200K context window:
+Example of context window usage with a 200K context window:

 ```text
 # Context Window Usage